- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “Look like me?
 Why should my appearance matter?”

-The Immortal finished getting the horse ready to leave and before we left the stall he placed the reins in my hands.
+The Immortal seemed to ignore me and simply finished getting the horse ready to leave, and just before we left the stall he placed the reins in my hands.
 “You’ll lead him.
 If he stops for whatever reason let him go and wait until he returns.”

 “Sure, but why?”

-“Food, bathing, bathroom…anything really that he needs he does on his own.”
+“Food, bathing, bathroom…essentially anything that he needs, he does on his own.”

 “I know.”